doodzik/hydraulik/README.md

 ###klass.jsx
 The [Class] (http://en.wikipedia.org/wiki/Class_(set_theory)) contains all sets.
 It makes that the BaseSet and SubSet share the same storage.

-###observerKlass.jsx
+Converts sets into observed sets

-This class file is going to be merged with klass.jsx Creates converts sets into observed set
+TODO mv Build into own module(NOT A CLASS)

 ###observerSet.jsx
 inherits from observerSubset and registers new action to the dispatcher